Angel Dust (film)

-Angel Dust (エンジェル・ダスト) is a 1994 psychological crime horror film directed by Japanese filmmaker Gakuryū Ishii.
+Angel Dust (エンジェル・ダスト) is a 1994 Japanese psychological crime horror film co-written and directed by Gakuryū Ishii.
 It stars Kaho Minami as a forensic psychiatrist who is brought in by the police to help stop a serial killer who strikes on a crowded Tokyo subway once a week.

 The film has received positive reviews, with praise for its direction, cinematography, musical score, and performances.

 Plot

-Forensic psychiatrist Dr. Setsuko Suma is called in by the Tokyo Metropolitan Police Department to assist in solving a case of serial murders occurring in the Tokyo subway.
-The last two Mondays, at 6 pm, a seemingly random young woman was killed on a crowded train - injected with a hypodermic needle containing deadly rhodotoxin.
-Setsuko is known as an expert in abnormal criminal cases, as she has the ability to assimilate the thoughts and emotions of perpetrators by interacting with the bodies of the victims.
-After examining the bodies of the subway victims, she believes that they were chosen because they had strong feelings of self-destruction and isolation - emotions that they shared with the killer.
+Forensic psychiatrist Dr. Setsuko Suma is enlisted by the Tokyo Metropolitan Police Department to assist in solving a case of serial murders occurring on the Tokyo subway.
+During the last two Mondays, at 6 pm, a seemingly random young woman had been killed on a crowded train—injected with a hypodermic needle containing deadly rhodotoxin.
+Setsuko is an expert in abnormal criminal cases with the ability to assimilate the thoughts and emotions of perpetrators by interacting with the bodies of the victims.
+After examining the bodies, she believes that they were chosen because they had strong feelings of self-destruction and isolation—emotions that they shared with the killer.

-Setsuko suspects that the killer knew the first victim, a student named Yumiko, personally, as she was the only one who was injected in the back instead of in the front.
-Setsuko learns that Yumiko was a former member of a cult called the Ultimate Truth Church and that she was deprogrammed at a mountain facility called the Re-Freezing Psychorium.
-This facility is run by the disgraced psychiatrist Dr. Rei Aku, who is Setsuko's former lover.
-Aku's "reverse brainwashing" techniques have been very controversial, being called "unscientific" and being compared to mind control.
-Setsuko goes to visit Aku to ask for information on Yumiko, but he refuses her.
+Setsuko suspects that the killer personally knew the first victim, a student named Yumiko, as she was the only one who was injected in the back instead of in the front.
+She learns that Yumiko was a former member of a cult called the Ultimate Truth Church and that she was deprogrammed at a mountain facility called the Re-Freezing Psychorium.
+The facility is run by disgraced psychiatrist Dr. Rei Aku, who is Setsuko's former lover.
+Aku's "reverse brainwashing" techniques have attracted controversy, being compared to mind control.
+Setsuko visits Aku to ask for information on Yumiko, but he rebuffs her.

-The murders continue happening, but now they take place outside of the subway system, on residential streets and in urban areas.
-Setsuko begins to feel paranoid and restless after she receives a call from Aku, telling her that because of her research, the killer's mind will start to manifest itself inside of her.
-She goes back to visit Aku again, suspecting that he is involved with the murders.
-This is based on clues, such as his color blindness linking him to the red clothing worn by all the victims, and by the letter A being formed by a map marking the crime sites.
-Setsuko also believes that Aku's sense of isolation is similar to the one felt by the victims.
-She accuses him of being heartless and manipulative during their relationship, while he says that his feelings of love toward her have not changed.
+The murders now take place outside the subway system, on residential streets and in urban areas.
+Setsuko begins to feel paranoid and restless after receiving a call from Aku, telling her that because of her research, the killer's mind will start to manifest itself inside of her.
+She visits Aku again, suspecting that he is involved with the murders, based on clues such as his color blindness connecting him to the red clothing worn by all the victims.
+Setsuko also likens Aku's sense of isolation to that felt by the victims.
+She accuses him of being heartless and manipulative during their relationship, while he says that his feelings of love for her remain unchanged.
+After Setsuko leaves, Aku watches old videotapes of the deprogramming of a cult member named Yuki, who blames herself for failing to save her mother from falling into a pit after being stung by a bee as a child.